LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 Each class can implement lifecycle hooks to control access, initialize settings, and respond to events such as joining, leaving, spawning, or being transferred.
 All hooks are optional; unspecified hooks will not alter default behavior.

+--[[--
+Class setup hooks.

+As with `Faction`s, `Class`es get their own hooks for when players leave/join a class, etc. These hooks are only valid in class tables that are created in `schema/classes/sh_classname.lua`, and cannot be used like regular gamemode hooks.
+]]

 ---

 ### OnCanBe